 How to treat and prevent cold sores

 Aside from being nearly impossible to conceal, cold sores are extremely contagious.
-At the risk of sounding like a PSA, avoid sharing lipstick, utensils, drinks, and makeout sessions with other people until your cold sore is completely healed.
+At the risk of sounding like a PSA, avoid sharing lipstick, utensils, drinks, and make out sessions with other people until your cold sore is completely healed.
 When using coverup, make sure to wash your makeup brushes and throw away any beauty products that come in direct contact with a sore as to not spread the virus.
-Avoid oral sex during an outbreak, as well, as the WHO estimates that HSV-1 is also an important cause of HSV-2.
+Avoid oral sex during an outbreak, as well, since HSV-1 can be transmitted to the genital area.

 Cold sores usually resolve on their own within two to four weeks.
 Antiviral pills may shorten their lifespan, and creams and ointments can accelerate healing time (especially if they’re applied during the tingling stage).
 Best to just hunker down with some binge-worthy TV and wait for that sucker to heal.